Sisters for Christian Community: Description

 Leadership in Sisters For Christian Community is primarily for the purpose of communication.
 Selection of a leader is through a community-wide process in which each member discerns her qualifications, ability, and time before offering her services at either the regional or international level.
 Serving in a leadership role is an unpaid, voluntary endeavor for the good of the community.

 Formation in Sisters For Christian Community is called the Becoming Process.
 A person in the 1st stage is an Inquirer.
+This stage last 1 to 2 years.
+The 2nd stage, Affiliation, also lasts 1 to 2 years.
 Any member may serve as the contact between an Inquirer and the local community members for 1 year.
-The Inquirer attends meetings in the local region in order to learn about Sisters For Christian Community and to meet members.
+Throughout the Becoming Process, the prospective member studies the community closely with her SFCC mentor.
+She also attends meetings in the local region in order to learn about Sisters For Christian Community and to meet members.

 The Region members and the Inquirer discern when she is ready to sign the Covenant of Affiliation and enter the 2nd stage as an Affiliate.
 The new Affiliate selects her SFCC mentor with whom she works closely for one year.
 She continues to attend meetings.
 During this period, the Region formally introduces the new Affiliate to the international membership through the community-wide newsletter, ALL-TO-ALL (ATA).
 The Region membership and Affiliate mutually discern when the Affiliate will be affirmed into full membership of the Sisters For Christian Community.
 Affirmation includes the pronouncement of the evangelical vows of poverty, obedience and celibacy, referred by Sisters For Christian Community as Serving, Listening and Loving.

-Among its more prominent members in 2020 is Sr. Alison McCrary, whose resume includes Executive Director of the National Police Accountability Project, President of the Louisiana Chapter of the National Lawyers Guild, spiritual advisor on Louisiana’s death row, and social justice attorney.
-She is frequently mentioned in the media.